eitanyaffe/mview/README.md

 The Genes tab details all genes in view.
 Click on any gene in the table to select it for navigation.
 The "Navigate to Gene" button zooms the visualization to the selected gene's location with appropriate padding, making it easy to examine genes of interest in their genomic context.

 #### Profile parameters
 The collapsible right panel contains profile-specific settings that are applied in real-time to customize visualization appearance and behavior.
+The specific parameters shown here can be controlled through the configuration file.

 ### Saving and loading states

-**Initialize state table**: Create a new table ("New Table") or load an existing state table ("Load Table").
+**Initialize state table**: Create a new table ("New Table").

 **To save current state**:
 1. Navigate to States tab
 2. Enter description in text field
 3. Click "Add Current State"
+4. Click "Save Table" to save the state table

 **To restore a state**:
+1. Load an existing state table by clicking "Load Table"
-1. Select state from table
+2. Select state from table
-2. Click "Go to Selected State"
+3. Click "Go to Selected State"

-**Additional actions**: "Delete Selected State", "Save Table" (to file), "Load Table" (from file)

 ## Working with your data